SerDavidE/CineMatch/README.md

 ## Introduction

-WBSFLIX is a renowned DVD store situated in a quaint town near Berlin.
+WBSFLIX is a fictional DVD store situated in a quaint town near Berlin.
 As the digital era beckons, WBSFLIX is transitioning to an online platform.
 With this shift, there's a pressing need for an automated yet personalized movie recommendation engine.
 This repository is dedicated to the development of diverse movie recommender algorithms tailored for the WBSFLIX online platform.

 ## Project Overview